Please be aware of fraudsters contacting members unexpectedly via a phone call, text or email pretending to be APGFCU fraud detection employees.

 Please see service price list.

 No, they won’t prevent large-scale data breaches.
-They do make it difficult to produce counterfeit cards from stolen data.
+However, they do make it difficult to produce counterfeit cards from stolen data.

 No, they are not required to do so.
-If a merchant hasn’t converted to chip-enabled technology by October 2015, the merchant could be held responsible for the costs of fraudulent transactions.
+However, those who haven't converted to chip-enabled technology could be held responsible for the costs of fraudulent transactions.
 For example, if the shopper has a chip card but the merchant has not upgraded the terminal, the shopper will need to use the swipe option to complete the transaction.
 If fraud results, the merchant will be responsible.

 The goal in the U.S. is for debit and credit cards to be issued with chips and all merchants to convert to chip-enabled terminals to help reduce credit and debit card fraud.